Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 # Critical Development Techniques

+I am making up my own "behavioralized" names for these techniques, but will, of course, tie them back to the more standard software development names (such as there are).
+Please suggest better terms.

-There are two development techniques that changed my life as a software developer when I was "forced" to start using them.
+These are two development techniques that changed my life as a software developer when I was "forced" to start using them.
 They are techniques that are rarely, if ever, taught in computer science classes.
 They are interrelated, but each has a different target population.
+After using them, my reaction was, "How did I ever develop software without this?"

+1. Continuous Implementation Feedback.
+The target population is developers ***implementing*** a unit of functionality.

+1. Clear User Expectations.
+The target population is other developers ***using*** a unit of functionality.

+As for all software development practices, whether and how they are performed are very idiosyncratic to the organization, team, individual.

 I will give examples of both in the demo, but first, a preview here.

-### Continuous Feedback Driven Development
+### Continuous Implementation Feedback

-The term "Continuous Feedback Driven Development" is a behavioralization.
+The term "Continuous Implementation Feedback" is a behavioralization.
 The technique is actually known within the software development community as [Test Driven Development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development).

 The primary features of this technique are: